tuq69550/lab4-deployment-strategies/README.md

 ![screenshot](screenshots/fig19.png)

 The Kubernetes cluster was deleted as part of the cleanup process.
-Removing cluster resources prevents unnecessary cloud usage and cost.
 The output confirms the deletion process completed successfully.
-Cleaning up infrastructure is an important final step after completing deployments.
-This marks the end of the lab environment.

 ---